 Step Sheet: Click here to download.

-This dance is a staple of a regular night at many line dance scenes.
+A staple line dance danced regularly at many country bars.
 It is not a country line dance, but who doesn’t like a line dance to a great Jennifer Lopez song?
-Dance the night away with the Cha Cha Caliente line dance.
+Dance the night away with the Cha Cha Caliente line dance!
 It will take a little extra effort to get it as it is a 48-count intermediate line dance.
+Also, you’ll note that unlike all the other dances on this list the step sheet for this one lives on the Kickit website, for which you need to have a login to view dance step sheets.

 Step Sheet: Click here to download.